system76/tech-docs/src/models/thelio-major-intel-and-amd/repairs.md

 ## Removing the Power Button
 The power button assembly is held on by a single nut inside the case.

+**Tools required:** Needle-nose pliers.

+**Time estimate:** 5 minutes

+**Difficulty:** <span style="color:green">Easy</span>

+1. Follow the steps to [remove the top case](#removing-the-top-case)
-1. Unplug the power button’s wire from the 90-degree connector.
+2. Unplug the power button’s wire from the 90-degree connector (Fig. 12).
-2. Next, unscrew the nut from the power button.
-Use a pair of needle-nose pliers to loosen the nut.
+3. Next, unscrew the nut from the power button.
+Use a pair of needle-nose pliers to loosen the nut (Fig. 14).
-3. Once the nut has been loosened, use your fingers to remove it the rest of the way.
+4. Once the nut has been loosened, use your fingers to remove it the rest of the way (Fig. 15).
-4. With the wire unplugged and the nut removed, the power button can be pushed out the front of the case.
+5. With the wire unplugged and the nut removed, the power button can be pushed out the front of the case (Fig. 17).
-5. The black plastic rectangle inside of the case will also be loose at this point, and can be removed.
+6. The black plastic rectangle inside of the case will also be loose at this point, and can be removed.

 ![Unplugging power button from 90-degree connector](../../pictures/thelio-power-button/unplug-1.jpg)